AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-deploying-kubeflow.md

 To Deploy the components to Kubernetes, run the command `kubectl apply -f kubeflow/components/ -R`{{execute}}

-Once deployed, you will notice additional pods and services running to handle Kubeflow and Tensorflow workloads.
+Once deployed, you will notice additional pods and services running to handle Kubeflow and TensorFlow workloads.
 This is viewable via:

 `kubectl get all`{{execute}}